-You can see Rottnest Island from Fremantle – in fact, from most of the beaches from Freo to Hillarys.
+You can see Rottnest Island from most of the beaches from Fremantle to Hillarys.
 It’s a low ridge just on the horizon.
 The photo above shows the view looking the other way.
-When I was a kid those towers in the CBD weren’t quite so prominent, but I expect you could have seen them if you looked.
+When I was a kid those towers in the Perth CBD weren’t quite so prominent, but I expect you could have seen them if you looked.

 Rottnest is Perth’s holiday island, popular for families, weekends, ‘schoolies’ celebrations and no excuse, really.
 Private boats stream over there on a fine weekend to enjoy the delights of the local pub (the Quokka Arms), maybe pitch a tent in the camping grounds, or hire one of the cottages dotted around a few of the bays.
 Or hundreds come for a day trip, zipping over on a twenty-five-minute ride on one of the several ferries.